 To see some more photos of king Tutankhamun’s fans visit Les Ă©ventails

-- Fans: The bulletin of The Fan Circle International, Winter issue, 1998 No. 66
+- ‘Fans of the Pharaohs’ by Joann Fletcher, The Bulletin of The Fan Circle International, Winter issue, 1998 No. 66